Embird Embroidery Software

 Sfumato objects as icons in Object Inspector

-Sfumato objects as icons in Object Inspector.
+Sfumato objects as icons in the Object Inspector.

 6. Save Design